Energy extraction from the accelerating Kerr black hole via magnetic reconnection in the plunging region and circular orbit region: The Comisso-Asenjo process in the accelerating Kerr Spacetime in the plunging region

 \subsection{Permissible Energy Extraction Regions}

-We plot permissible energy extraction regions ($\epsilon_{-} < 0$), with colors denoting acceleration parameters: blue ($A=0$), green ($A=0.02$), yellow ($A=0.04$), purple ($A=0.06$) at $\sigma=100$.
+We plot permissible energy extraction regions ($\epsilon_{-} < 0$) in the left panel of Figure \ref{fig:5}, with colors denoting acceleration parameters: blue ($A=0$), green ($A=0.02$), yellow ($A=0.04$), purple ($A=0.06$) at $\sigma=100$.
+The right panel of Figure \ref{fig:5} shows a magnified view of the left panel.
 Within the plunging region ($r < r_{\text{ISCO}}$), the escape condition eliminates only minimal areas with the smallest radii of reconnection locations.
 As established in Section 3.B, acceleration favors higher radii of reconnection locations, making escape constraints negligible\footnote{Consistent with Reference \cite{41}, which omitted escape conditions when analyzing plunging-region azimuthal effects.}.

 Figure \ref{fig:5} reveals that the acceleration parameter increases the minimum spin required for energy extraction.
 Larger acceleration parameters correspond to higher minimum spins, confirming that acceleration impedes energy extraction away from extremality.